Statute of Limitations for Product Liability in New Jersey

 When documenting your case timeline, try to capture:

-- The statutory context tied to breach of contract for sale / warranty-type claims.
+- The statutory context tied to injury to the person / product liability claims.

-- The accrual concept as reflected by the event date you input (e.g., delivery/tender under the sales/warranty framing).
+- The accrual concept as reflected by the event date you input (e.g., injury date under the personal-injury framing).

 This helps keep docketing and review consistent with the assumptions behind the calculation.